tortus/business_catalyst/README.md

 Then define methods to return values for the various BC columns.
 Use the #map method to ensure correct naming.
-(In general, it is just the underscored version of the BC column name, with '?' appended for boolean columns.
-The COLUMNS constant in the base class has the complete list, and I recommend referring to it extensively.)
+(In general, it is just the underscored version of the BC column name, with '?' appended for boolean columns. __Refer to COLUMNS constant in the base class, or https://github.com/tortus/business_catalyst/wiki for a complete list of columns.__

 ### Building a Product CSV